What you need to know about doing business in Türkiye

 Promising sectors

-Located on the border of Europe and Asia, Turkey is 19 times larger than the Netherlands.
+Located on the border of Europe and Asia, Türkiye is 19 times larger than the Netherlands.
 With over 85 million inhabitants, it is a huge consumer market.
 The capital Ankara is located in the centre of the country.
 Other important cities are Istanbul and Izmir in the west.
-Turkey has many family businesses.
+Türkiye has many family businesses.
 Major sectors are the agricultural, automotive, petrochemical and machinery industries.

 Finding partners

 Check the reliability of your business partner carefully before doing business.
-Turkish companies register with the local Trade Registry Office.
+Turkish companies register with the local Trade Registry .
 Check whether the company has a registration there.
+And you can also show that you are a reliable business partner.
+Check your Business Register details regularly to be sure that potential partners see correct information about your business.

 Business culture